top of page

 TITHING

-Old Testament tithing was part of Israel’s tax code and was mandated under the Mosaic Law.
-It was to be distributed among the Levites as compensation for their service in the temple and also to be disbursed among the poor (Deut.
+Old Testament tithing was an integral part of Israel’s civil tax code and mandated by the Law.
+Its purpose was twofold.
+It compensated the Levites for their service in the temple and provided charitable aid to the poor of the land (Deut.
 26:12).
-When adding up the total amount of tithes required of Israel annually, it appears that the Jews gave over 19% of the fruits of their land during five of the seven farming years and as much as 27% the other two years.
+When adding up the total tithe Israel was required to pay annually, it amounted to approximately 19% taken from the agricultural surplus during five of the seven farming years and as much as 27% the other two years.
 Ten percent was to go toward the work of the temple, ten percent for festivals of worship, and ten percent every third year for the Levites and poor (Ex.
 29:28; Lev.
 27:30-32; Num.
 18:20-32; Deut.
 12:17; 14:22-29; 26:12).

-Preachers are quick to remind their congregants about the importance of tithing ten percent of their weekly income to the church every Sunday.
-But this ten percent figure, borrowed from Leviticus, is hardly accurate because it doesn't reflect the actual sum total of the tithe required (as demonstrated above).
-Nor does it correspond to the same time frame by which the Old Testament tithe was due.
-Israel paid an annual tithe of as much as 27% percent while today's churches require a 10% cut from their members' weekly income.
+Today, pastors are quick to remind their congregants about the importance of tithing ten percent of their weekly income to the church every Sunday.
+However, this ten percent figure is completely arbitrary because it doesn't reflect the actual amount required, as demonstrated above.
+Nor does it correspond to the same time frame by which the Old Testament tithe was actually due.
+While Israel was required to give up to 27% annually, many churches are demanding a weekly ten percent contribution.

 FEET WASHING